FredrikM97/Medical-ROI/README.md

-# Master-thesis
+# Prioritization of Informative Regions in PET Scansfor Classification of Alzheimer’s Disease
-Prioritize Informative Structures in 3D Brain Images
+Master thesis